JSB2010/aircraft-registration-lookup/CLOUDFLARE_DEPLOYMENT.md

 ### Environment Variable Issues

 - Make sure the environment variables are set for both production and preview environments
-- The API keys should be set exactly as provided in this document
+- The API keys should be set exactly as provided in the .env.local file

 ## Additional Resources